PIP-Technical-Team/pipster/README.md

 ### Group Data

-Convert Type 2 Group Data to Type 1 Group Data.
+Convert Group Data Type-2 to Group Data Type-1 .
 Notice that the whole dataframe is parsed to the function because we need the whole dataframe back.
 It is not enough with parsing just the welfare and weight vetors.